Close Menu

 The firm says it has established the OpenAI Foundation, a nonprofit that will have control over its for-profit business, the OpenAI Group, valued at around $130 billion.
 OpenAI says the structure gives it both the capital and independence to pursue AGI with long-term mission alignment.

 Tech titan Microsoft says it supports OpenAI’s corporate restructure.
-Following the recapitalization, Microsoft owns a roughly 27% stake in OpenAI Group worth roughly $135 billion.
+Following the recapitalization, Microsoft owns a roughly 27% stake in OpenAI Group worth about $135 billion.
 The move also allows Microsoft and OpenAI to refine their partnership, including a major shift in compute arrangements.

 “OpenAI has contracted to purchase an incremental $250B of Azure services, and Microsoft will no longer have a right of first refusal to be OpenAI’s compute provider.”